katcipis/katcipis.github.io/_posts/drafts/exploring-go-objects-part2.md

-On a [previous post](https://katcipis.github.io/2017/03/28/exploring-go-objects.html) I explored the idea of expressing everything just with functions, and that Go objects are actually just a safe way to express a set of functions that always go together and may operate on same state.
+On a [previous post](https://katcipis.github.io/2017/03/28/exploring-go-objects.html) I explored the idea of expressing everything just with functions, and that Go objects are actually just a safe way to express a set of functions that always go together with the same closure and may operate on same state.

 Safely expressing sets of functions that operates on same state is pretty useful, but how to actually create abstractions that can have multiple different implementations ?

-Objects alone do not support that, each type has its own set of functions attached to it and that is it.
-Before I was referring to this need as polymorphism, but as I walk away from the traditional notion of object orientation being about the objects and its form I find that thinking about protocols instead of polymorphism is more aligned with what should be the focus when you are designing software (more on that later).
+Objects alone do not support that, each type has its own set of functions attached to it (what we call methods) and that is it.
+This is referred as polymorphism, but as I walk away from the traditional notion of object orientation being about the objects and its form (type) I find that thinking about protocols instead of polymorphism is more aligned with what should be the focus when you are designing software (more on that later).

 # How to define a protocol ?